Indian South Africans: Cuisine

 An example of bunny chow served in Durban, originated in the Indian South African community.

 Curried dishes are popular in South Africa among people of all ethnic origins; many dishes came to the country with the thousands of Indian labourers brought to South Africa in the nineteenth century.
-South African Indian cuisine adapted to local ingredients, and dishes include a variety of curries, rotis, sweetmeats, chutneys, fried snacks such as samosa (called samoosa in South Africa), and other savoury foods.
+South African Indian cuisine adapted to local ingredients, and dishes include a variety of curries, rotis, sweetmeats, chutneys, fried snacks such as samoosa, and other savoury foods.
 Bunny chow, an Indian dish from Durban consisting of a hollowed-out loaf of bread filled with curry, was invented by necessity, as Indians were not allowed to eat at their own restaurants.
 The dish forms part of mainstream South African cuisine and has become quite popular.

 Media and entertainment

 Even though Indian languages are seldom spoken or understood by younger Indians, English-subtitled Indian films and television programmes remain popular among South African Indians.
 These are broadcast both by the DStv satellite television service, which carries Zee TV, B4U, NDTV, and a Hindi-language Sony channel.
 In addition, Tamil–language channels, Sun TV and KTV, were introduced in 2004.

 DVD, and previously, video versions of Bollywood films are widely available.
 Large cinema chains like Ster-Kinekor began showing Bollywood films by the early 2000s.
 Indian culture in South Africa has some similarities to the worldwide Desi subculture, however, South African Indians developed a distinctive musical and literary culture of their own, which was to some extent eclipsed by the global Bollywood/Desi culture in the 1990s and 2000s.
 There is also an increasing amount of interest in Turkish popular culture, by Muslims in particular.

 The slang term charou (various spellings) is often used by Indians, particularly in the Durban area, to refer to themselves.

 Card games, in particular, the trick-taking card game Thunee (similar to Twenty-eight) are popular among South African Indians.

 Radio Hindvani is a community radio station based in Durban and is aimed at the promotion of Hindi culture and language amongst South Africans.
 The station's frequency reaches Durban and all surrounding areas.

-The South African Broadcasting Corporation (SABC) also has an Indian-oriented radio service called Lotus FM, launched during the apartheid era, and began some showing Indian-focused programming in the 90's including locally produced magazine shows.
+The South African Broadcasting Corporation (SABC) also has an Indian-oriented radio service called Lotus FM, launched during the apartheid era, and began some showing Indian-focused programming in the 1990s including locally produced magazine shows.
 Pay television channel M-Net also had additional programming aimed at Indians called East Net.
 Bollywood movies have been broadcast by the SABC.
 The Sunday Times has a supplement distributed in Indian areas called the Extra, and the Sunday Tribune publishes a similar supplement, called the Herald.
 A Bollywood section, 'Bollyworld' is published by the Daily News on Mondays.